NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - If they receive an instruction from a _drone_ to directly assist someone _in-need_ or call a _first-responder_, they stop targeting an exit and start following the instruction.
 In both cases, the _survivor_ reaching the new target is modeled by waiting for a duration equal to the distance to the target, rather than actually moving on the map.
 Although this does not accurately model the simulated scenario, particularly the interaction between moving agents on the map, it is necessary to keep the model simple and maintain acceptable verification times.
 - When they have no available moves.
 This could be due to the map topology blocking the _survivor_'s path or the moving policy not allowing any moves.
 For example, the `DIRECT` moving policies presented earlier can potentially lead to a _survivor_ being stuck in a loop where moving around an obstacle frees the previous cell, which is then re-selected.
 We deemed these cases acceptable because we considered it reasonable for the map topology to present challenges and for civilians to struggle in finding the proper path.

-Note that we built the model such that _survivors_ will never move near a fire, thus they cannot become _in-need_ during the simulation.
+Note that we built the model so that _survivors_ will never move near a fire, therefore they cannot become _in-need_ during the simulation if they do not start as such.

 === First-responder